tyj144/noisystudent-lite/README.md

 ## TODOs
+Fix the pseudolabeling (teacher is spitting out only 46 or 47), which seems like it's not reading in model

-Figure out why it trains well with a batch size of 16 but not 8 Abstract out dependencies between CUB200.py and pseudolabel.py Figure out how to mix image sets
+Figure out why it trains well with a batch size of 16 but not 8 Figure out how to mix image sets
 - Train on the mixed imaged set
-- Or, train separately on labeled and pseudolabeled set Add input noise per paper
+- Or, train separately on labeled and pseudolabeled set Add input noise per paper via RandAugment
 Add model noise per paper
 Train student (or teacher too) as a larger model (like ResNet-512)

+Potential fixes for pseudolabeling:
+- Balance the dataset
+- Balance the batch sizes

+Q: Do I use mean and stddev from ImageNet or from CUB 200?

 ## Extra time:
 Implement soft pseudo-labeling
 Baseline: train on both labeled sets together with a bigger model as a baseline

+DONE Abstract out dependencies between CUB200.py and pseudolabel.py

 DONE Train the small hymenoptera model on CCV or GCP as a test run.
 DONE Then, move the training of CUB onto it.
 Evaluate it on the test